Ashirvad121/Junit/README.md

 # JUnit Examples

-This repository contains example code snippets demonstrating various concepts related to JUnit and Mockito testing frameworks.
+This repository contains example code snippets demonstrating various concepts related to JUnit.
 Each package within the repository corresponds to a different topic and contains relevant code examples.

 ## Contents